Capitol Police intelligence report warned three days before attack that ‘Congress itself’ could be targeted

 The internal report — which does not appear to have been shared widely with other law enforcement agencies, including the FBI — was among a number of flags that security experts say should have alerted officials to the high security risks on Jan.
 6.

 A day before the attack, an FBI office in Virginia issued an explicit warning that some extremists were preparing to travel to Washington and threatening to commit violence and “war.”
-And dozens of people on a terrorist watch list were in Washington that day, including many suspected white supremacists, as The Post previously reported.
+And dozens of people on a terrorist watch list were in D.C. that day, including many suspected white supremacists, as The Post previously reported.

 On Friday, the inspectors general of four federal agencies announced that they will investigate how security officials prepared for and responded to the pro-Trump rally that preceded the attack on the Capitol.